strategineer/personal-website/source/food/struggle_pizza.html.markdown

 title: Struggle Pizza
 id_title: struggle_pizza
 blog: food
-date: 2020-11-17
+date: 2020-11-16
 tags: cheap
 is_important: true
-blurb: Spruced up frozen pizza.
+blurb: A frozen pizza that makes you reflect on your crippling depression caused by living in a world where megacorporations rule and people suffer into a decent frozen pizza.
 servings: 1
 ingredients:
-  - thin crust frozen pizza (ideally with some meat on it)
+  - 1 store-bought thin crust frozen pizza (ideally with some meat on it)
   - 1 cup spinach (chopped)
   - 1 challot (diced)
   - 5 white mushrooms (sliced)